chrisnoonan98675/site/xl-release/how-to/using-the-plugins-manager.markdown

 To upload a new plugin or a new version of an existing plugin, click **Upload new plugin file** and select a file.
 The plugin files are saved in `XL_RELEASE_SERVER_HOME/plugins`.

-**Note:** After you upload a plugin, ensure you restart you XL Release instance.
+**Note:** After you upload a plugin, ensure you restart your XL Release instance.

+As of XL Release version 8.0.0, the **Browse** tab in the **Plugins** section from the menu bar shows all the official plugins available for XL Release.
+You can install any plugin by clicking **Install**.
+You must restart XL Release to enable the newly installed plugins.